-The following post is a review of only the book.
-You can read my review of the film adaptation in comparison to the book soon.
+The following post is a review of the book only.
+You can read my review of the film adaptation in comparison to the book here.

 Set in Australia in the 1920’s, The Light Between Oceans is a beautifully written book exploring a heart-wrenching moral dilemma between a husband and wife.